-The quarterly report on Form 10-Q of Nathan's Famous, Inc. for the period ended September 25, 2011 fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and
+The quarterly report on Form 10-Q of Nathan's Famous, Inc. for the period ended December 25, 2011 as filed with the Securities and Exchange Commission on the date hereof (the "Report") fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and

-The information contained in such report fairly presents, in all material respects, the financial condition and results of operations of Nathan's Famous, Inc.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Nathan's Famous, Inc.

-/s/ Ronald G. DeVos Ronald G. DeVos Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) Date: November 4, 2011
+/s/ Ronald G. Devos Ronald G. DeVos Chief Financial Officer (Principal Financial Officer and Principle Accounting Officer) Date: February 3, 2012